Industry Trends

 The selected transaction multiple adjusted for size is applied to your company’s financial metrics.
 This methodology estimates the value of your company based on what other recent transactions are indicating is a market price.

-We triangulate the value ranges calculated from the three methodologies to conclude a valuation range for your company.
+We triangulate the value ranges calculated from the three methodologies to conclude a valuation range for your company in alignment with how a buyer values your business.
 This ensures that our relevant valuation range is considering company-specific and market factors.
 Below is an example of how our preliminary valuation findings play out to a well-conceived value range.

 This shows the results of each methodology and how the relevant valuation range compares.
 This represents the Enterprise Value of a business.
 The total consideration received in the sale is adjusted for cash, debt, and working capital requirements.